The value of co-education

 At OLA we believe strongly in the value of co-education.
 In the modern world, the majority of schools have embraced this model as the natural environment for educating children and, as a consequence, the number of single sex schools remaining is relatively few.
 There are some very good reasons for this:

-The aim of any good school is to prepare its students for the world beyond the classroom and in that world, it has been the case for many years that men and women work and study together.
+The aim of any good school is to prepare its pupils for the world beyond the classroom.
+In that world, it has been the case for many years that men and women work and study together.
 In our view, the sooner that process starts the better.

-Educating boys and girls together advances their emotional well-being and ensures that, when they leave school, they become happy and well-adjusted members of society, able to live and work with all manner of people.
+Educating boys and girls together advances their emotional well-being.
+It ensures that, when they leave school, they become happy and well-adjusted members of society, able to live and work with all manner of people.
 To this extent, single sex education is a legacy of the past.

 Many studies conducted over the last half century have shown that, on academic grounds, there are no reasons for choosing a single-sex school over co-education.